VictorAlbertos/PomodoroTasks/README.md

 # PomodoroTasks
-Android App that allows to use boards, lists and cards from Trello using the Pomodoro Technique
+Android App to use boards, lists and cards from Trello using the Pomodoro Technique